whats-happening-rightnow/justfor.fans.ripper/README.md

 ## Overview

 Thing to download all content from someone's JustFor.Fans.
-Not that you _do_ need to be subscribed to their account, and unless their account is free then that means paying for it.
+Please note that you _do_ need to be subscribed to their account, and unless their account is free then that means paying for it.

-Please do not contact any developers about downloading content without paying, or attempting to circumvent payment.
+Please do not contact any developers about downloading content without paying or attempting to circumvent payment.

 Written in Python 3.8 and working against JustFor.Fans as 20231224.